oVirt/ovirt-site/source/develop/release-management/features/virt/tpm-device.md

 - Send the updated data to Engine in events, current API call responses (stats, destroy) or using a new Vdsm API call for the given purpose.
 - Store the data in metadata, to be read and processed in Engine monitoring.
-- Attach the data to dumpxmls
+- Attach the data to dumpxmls.
 - Store the data to shared storage from Vdsm.
 - Let swtpm store the data directly to the shared storage.
 - Some combination of the options above.

-Different options are discussed in the following subsections.
-We can probably assume that TPM data updates are not going to be very frequent.
+We can assume that TPM data updates are not going to be very frequent.
 We mustn't forget about reboots, snapshots, imports and exports.

+After considering all the options discussed in the following subsections, the following solution was selected:

+- TPM data is stored in the Engine database, in a separate table.
+- A new parameter providing TPM data is added to VM.create call.
+- A new API call VM.getExternalData to retrieve TPM data is introduced.
+- Engine calls VM.getExternalData to update the data in the database after a VM is stopped but before it is destroyed.
+- If a VM is powered off rather than shut down from Engine or from within the guest, the latest available stable data is retrieved.
+It may not correspond to the very final data, but this is always a risk with unclean shutdown.
+- TPM data for VM snapshots is stored in `snapshots` database table.
+- On VM export / import, the data is stored to / retrieved from the exported / imported VM.
+The data can be stored either in OVF or as a separate resource in the OVA.
+Storing the data in OVF is easier implementation wise but then the OVF could contain relatively large data (typically a few KB to tens of KB).
+Storing the data as a separate resource is harder to implement but data size is not a problem.
+(TODO: Update according to the actual implementation.)
+- There is no support for importing TPM data when importing VMs originating from external systems.

+The same approach can be used for storing secure boot NVRAM data.

 #### Using API calls